Mixtape-Sessions/Shift-Share/Lab/README.md

 ## Exercises:

 1. Construct the ADH (location-by-year) instrument by appropriately combining the data on shocks and shares.
 Merge this into the `adh_noIV` dataset, and estimate an IV regression of the outcome onto the treatment which controls for year (i.e. the `post` variable) and weights by baseline total employment (the `weight` variable), clustering by `state`.
 Then estimate the exact same IV regression replacing the outcome `y` with the lagged outcome `y_lag`, capturing growth in manufacturing employment that took place before the ADH "China Shock" quasi-experiment.
-Comment on the difference in the two IV regression coefficients.
+How does the latter IV regression help build support for the former IV regression?

 *Main IV Estimate:*
 *Standard Error:*